Meet our Director of Youth and Community Education

-Meet Some of Our Faculty
+Meet Some of our Faculty

 Hayelin is a visual storyteller with illustration and graphic design background.
 Hayelin made her illustration debut with Alice Waters and the Trip to Delicious, which earned a starred review from School Library Journal.
 Her recent publication also includes Bread Lab!
 She studied illustration at the School of Visual Arts in NYC and is pursuing a graduate degree in graphic design at MICA.

-Lillian Bayley Hoover
+Lillian Bayley Hoover (Drawing and Painting)